-The City hosted the second meeting of the Grand Junction Multiuse Path Design Working Group on Monday, July 22, 2019 at 6:00 PM at the Cambridge Public Health Department, 119 Windsor St. The meeting presentation, flyer, and agenda are posted on this website in the "Materials" tab.
+The City hosted the second meeting of the Grand Junction Multiuse Path Design Working Group on Monday, July 22, 2019 at 6:00 PM at the Cambridge Public Health Department, 119 Windsor St. The meeting meeting summary, presentation, flyer, and agenda are posted on this website in the "Materials" tab.

 The City hosted the first community meeting for this project on Tuesday, June 4, 2019 at 6:00 PM at the Community Arts Center, 119 Windsor St. The meeting presentation, boards, flyer and agenda are posted on this website in the "Materials" tab.